 Visit the weird and completely wonderful Meow Wolf during your weekend trip to Santa Fe

 I had heard a lot about Meow Wolf from Morgan since she actually works for them.
-(She’s directing a documentary about how Meow Wolf came to be – look out for it soon!)
-But I still didn’t understand what it was until experiencing it for myself.
+(She directed a documentary about how Meow Wolf came to be) But I still didn’t understand what it was until experiencing it for myself.

 I’ll try to explain it…It’s a collection of rooms and secret passageways decorated with colors, lights, shapes, fabrics, found objects, music, sounds…I’ve never done psychedelic drugs but I would bet it’s like going on a great trip.